-The results discussed below are based on the 2011 Model with updated fishery catch- and weight-at-age values, 2010 fishery data, 2010 Aleutian Islands survey data, and 4 time periods each with constant selectivity as described above.
+The results discussed below are based on the recommended Model 2 with updated fishery catch- and weight-at-age values, 2011 fishery data, 2012 Aleutian Islands survey data, and 4 time periods each with constant selectivity as described above.
+Selected results from Model 1 with the updated data are presented for comparison.